denise-jyy/ID_S10243946_DeniseTan_Assg1/README.md

 The objective of this website is to provide customers with a platform to easily book appointments and buy pet products.
 Our main priority of the website is simplicity so that customers won't have a hard time navigating the website.
 We will also focus on the aesthetics on the website as it important to have a good first impression on potential customers and it also reflects our company's credibility.

+My website consists of 5 pages, Homepage (single scroll page), Booking page, Shop page, Checkout page and FAQs page.
+The homepage connects all the other pages.
+I also made two sets of wireframe, one for desktop view and another for mobile view.

 ###### Responsive Website
 This website will be able to adapt to whichever device our customer is using.
 This will improve their user experience.
 ###### Easy navigation